dbeaver/cloudbeaver-deploy/AWS/ecs-fargate/README.md

-### Cloudbeaver deployment for AWS ECS and Fargate with Terraform.
+### Cloudbeaver deployment for AWS ECS and Fargate with Terraform

 1. First you need to install and configure your AWS CLI: